stellar-deprecated/transfer-server-validator/README.md

 ### Running Optional Tests

-Normall optional tests do not run.
+Normally optional tests do not run.
 You can include them in your test run in docker like so:
 ```
 docker run -e RUN_OPTIONAL_TESTS=1 -e DOMAIN=http://<yourdomain.com transfer-server-validator
 ```